N4ch0M/ParameterizedFIR/README.md

-# Parametrized FIR Filter using Python and Verilog
+# Parameterized FIR Filter using Python and Verilog

 This project implements a **FIR (Finite Impulse Response) low-pass filter** using a parametrized design in both **Python** and **Verilog**.
 The filter is designed to provide an efficient solution for digital signal processing applications.
 The code is designed to be easily adjustable for different cutoff frequencies, filter sizes, and resolutions.